vinicius77/py_projects/Python for Finances/README.md

 ## (Harry) Markowitz Theory
 - Proves the existence of an efficient set of portfolios
 - Investors should understand the relationship between the securities in their PORTFOLIO.
-- The combination of securities with little correlation allows investors to optimize their return without assuming additional risks
+- The combination of securities with LITTLE correlation allows investors to optimize their return without assuming additional risks
 - Diversified portfolio => Higher returns and no additional risks
 - Investors are risk averse (Investor is an investor who prefers lower returns with known risks rather than higher returns with unknown risks.)